The Ballet Tech Foundation

 Tap

-Curtis Holland was born in Miami, Florida to parents Edwin and Gaile Holland.
+Curtis Holland was born in Miami, Florida, to parents Edwin and Gaile Holland.
 The youngest of three siblings, Curtis and his sisters grew up dancing in their parents’ dance studio, the Edwin Holland School of Dance.
-Under the tutelage of his parents, Curtis learned the fundamentals of ballet, tap, jazz, and hip hop from the age of three up until eighteen.
-After high school, Curtis auditioned for Season 10 of “So You Think You Can Dance”, advancing to the live show and ending up as one of the Top Fourteen dancers of the season.
-Curtis then moved to New York to pursue his dance career, and has since worked with many great minds of the art form, including performing in three Broadway shows: “Shuffle Along”, choreographed by Savion Glover and directed by George C. Wolfe; “Mean Girls”, directed and choreographed by Casey Nicholaw, and “The Music Man”, starring Hugh Jackman and Sutton Foster, choreographed by Warren Carlyle.
-Curtis’ passion for teaching dance dates back generations.
-“I love the thrill of seeing a concept finally click for a student,” he often states when speaking of his joy for sharing information with the next generation.
-Curtis’ future plans simply include continuing to learn from the legends who came before in order to share with the legends who will come after.
+Under the tutelage of Edwin and Gaile, Curtis learned the core fundamentals of ballet, tap, jazz, hip hop, and acrobatics from the time he was three years old all the way up to his eighteenth year.
+After high school, Curtis auditioned for Season 10 of So You Think You Can Dance, advancing to the live show and ending up as one of the Top Fourteen dancers of the season.
+After the show, Curtis came to New York to pursue his dance career, and has since worked with many great minds of the art form, including performing in four Broadway shows: Shuffle Along, choreographed by Savion Glover and directed by George C. Wolfe; Mean Girls, directed and choreographed by Casey Nicholaw; The Music Man starring Hugh Jackman and Sutton Foster, choreographed by Warren Carlyle and directed by Jerry Zaks; and Funny Girl, choreographed by Ellenore Scott and Ayodele Casel, with direction by Michael Mayer.
+Curtis’s passion for teaching dance dates back to when his father taught him how to instruct students at the age of thirteen.
+“I have always loved the thrill of seeing a concept finally click for a student,” Curtis often states when speaking of his joy for sharing information with the next generation of talent.

 Men Ca